iwanders/analysis-ithc-iptsd/README.md

 Intensity is scaled based on the highest value in the horizontal image row (so if the entire row is low value noise, it will still show up).

+Data used for all this analysis is available in the [v0.0.1](https://github.com/iwanders/analysis-ithc-iptsd/releases/tag/v0.0.1) release.

 ## Structure of this repo

 It's a bit of a mess, since this grew organically as I needed new functionality.
 The important parts are: